 Recovery for an abdominoplasty varies according to the individual, but generally, most people take about three weeks off from work.
 However, full or nearly full recovery for the operation can take as long as six to eight weeks.
 Some level of bruising and swelling can be expected as the abdominal area heals after surgery; however, discomfort during the recovery process can be controlled with medication.
 You should avoid strenuous physical exercise or strain in the abdominal area for at least six weeks.
 Dr. Okamoto will talk more with you about recovery during the initial consultation, and he will address all of your questions and concerns.

 A full tummy tuck surgery typically involves an incision made from hip to hip, above the pubic area, as well as an incision to free the navel during the procedure.
-Scars from the procedure will likely fade somewhat over time, and they can usually be concealed under clothing (including swimwear).
+The most visible scarring is usually below the bikini/panty line.
+Dr. Okamoto can provide silicone gel for scar healing, and scars from the procedure will likely fade somewhat over time.
+Additionally, they can generally be well-concealed under clothing (including swimwear).
 Dr. Okamoto will work diligently to minimize the appearance of scarring as much as possible.

 If you are planning on getting pregnant at a future date, or if you are unsure as to whether or not you are going to have children later in life, it is recommended that you wait to have tummy tuck surgery until you have completed your family.
 It is technically still possible to have a perfectly normal pregnancy after tummy tuck surgery; however, a pregnancy will stretch and potentially tear the abdominal muscles and may yield another accumulation of excess skin after the baby is born.
 This would require another abdominoplasty in order to address those concerns.
 For this reason, Dr. Okamoto typically advises women to be sure they no longer plan to bear children before undergoing tummy tuck surgery.